WebCoder49/code-input/docs/vue-tutorial.md

 npm run dev
 ```

-You should be able to open your browser to the path that it prints out and see a working Vue app.
+You should be able to open your browser to the path that it prints out and see a working Nuxt app.
 If so, congratulations!
 Hit Ctrl-C to stop it.

 ### 2. Add dependencies